-In general, annual cash bonuses for our NEOs, other than Mr. Oringer, and other executive officers are determined under our Short-Term Incentive Plan.
+In general, annual cash bonuses for our NEOs, other than Mr. Oringer, and other key employees are determined under our Short-Term Incentive Plan.
 The Short-Term Incentive Plan is an "at risk" bonus compensation program designed to foster a performance-oriented culture, where individual performance is aligned with the Company's financial and business objectives.
 Our Short-Term Incentive Plan provides guidelines for the calculation of annual non-equity, incentive-based compensation that is subject to the Compensation Committee's oversight and modification.

-Each of our NEOs has an employment agreement that provides for discretionary annual incentive compensation payable in cash upon the satisfaction of Company financial and business objectives approved by the Compensation Committee, as well as taking into consideration individual performance.
+Each of our NEOs other than Mr. Muchnick has an employment agreement that provides for discretionary annual incentive compensation payable in cash upon the satisfaction of Company financial and business objectives approved by the Compensation Committee, as well as taking into consideration individual performance.

-The target incentive compensation for fiscal 2019 for each of our NEOs, other than Mr. Oringer, as a percentage of the NEO's base salary at the end of 2019 (or in the case of Mr. Berns, at the time of his departure) is set forth below:
+The target incentive compensation for fiscal 2020 for each of our NEOs, other than Mr. Oringer, as a percentage of the NEO's base salary at the end of 2020 is set forth below:

-Named Executive Officer Target Incentive Compensation Percentage of Base Salary at End of 2019
+Named Executive Officer Target Incentive Compensation Percentage of Base Salary at End of 2020

-Steven Berns \$480,000 80%
+Stan Pavlovsky \$700,000 100%

+Jarrod Yahes \$440,000 80%

 Steven Ciardiello \$187,500 50%

-Jarrod Yahes \$440,000 80%

-Stan Pavlovsky \$480,000 80%

-Lisa Nadler \$250,000 50%

-Lou Weiss \$225,000 50%
+Peter Silvio \$200,000 50%

+Abraham Muchnick \$200,000 50%